rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 	Yade [2]: yade.EnumClass_BlinkHighlight.values

 Keep in mind that these are **not the variable instances** hence trying to assign something to them will not change the blinkHighlight setting in GUI.
-To change enum value from python the respective variable must be assigned to.
+To change enum value from python the respective variable must be assigned to, such as :yref:`yade.qt.Renderer().blinkHighlight<OpenGLRenderer::blinkHighlight>`.
+Trying to assign an incorrect value will throw an exception.
 For example:

 .. ipython::
 	:okexcept:

+	Yade [1]: r = yade.FlowEngine() # this is only a test of enum, not of FlowEngine

-	Yade [1]: rend = yade.qt.Renderer()
+	Yade [1]: r.useSolver

-	Yade [1]: rend.blinkHighlight
+	Yade [1]: r.useSolver = 'GaussSeidel'

-	Yade [1]: rend.blinkHighlight = 'NEVER'
+	Yade [1]: try:

-	Yade [1]: rend.blinkHighlight = 5      # trying to assign incorrect value will not change current setting
+	   ...:     r.useSolver = 20    # assigning incorrect value has no effect
+	   ...: except:
+	   ...:     print("Error, value is still equal to:",r.useSolver)
+	   ...:

-	Yade [1]: rend.blinkHighlight
+	Yade [1]: r.useSolver

 Alternatively the dropdown menu in GUI can be used for the same effect.